softace/paperclip_database/README.md

 There is a migration generator that will create a basic migration for the extra table.

-On the console (rails 2):

-    ./script/generate paperclip_database User avatar

 On the console (rails 3):